GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 1. Go to `Manage Policy Store > Policies > Add Policy > Text Editor`.

-1. Copy policies one by one, add in text editor, and save.
+1. Copy policies one by one, add to the text editor, and save.

    1. **Admin Policies** (full access):
       Admin can perform any action